-Excellent school facilities are critical to providing a quality education for Maryland’s children.
-Extensive research has shown that deficiencies such as inadequate temperature control, lighting, ventilation, and science labs have a detrimental impact on student achievement and health.
-Since 2004, the ACLU has been advocating for local, state, and federal funding to improve school facilities in low-wealth districts.
+Extensive research has shown that school building deficiencies such as inadequate temperature control, lighting, ventilation, and science labs have a detrimental impact on student achievement and health.
+Since 2002, the ACLU has been advocating for local, state, and federal funding to improve school facilities in Baltimore City and other low-wealth districts in Maryland.

 ACLU Lauds Passage of the $1 Billion Baltimore City School Construction Bill